TQBio/scMelody/README.md

     spc.to_csv('spc.csv')

+Note: You can download the original similarity matrices of dataset GSE87197 from the "Demo_data" file to reproduce the result or familiarize yourself with the algorithm flow.

 ## Step_3 Ensemble clustering

 This step is implemented in the R environment and is mainly used to calculate the co-association matrix and the finall hierarchical clustering results.